 UK Schools Tree Applications

-Here at Carbon Footprint we run our UK Tree Planting Project where commercial partners sponsor trees to be planted in schools around the UK to support biodiversity, enhance the UK's natural landscape and to offset the sponsor's carbon emissions.
-If your school is interested in planting trees or hedgerows on your grounds and promoting environmental education, then why not apply to receive donated trees at no cost to you through our UK Tree Planting Project.
+Carbon Footprint runs a highly popular UK Tree Planting Project where commercial partners sponsor trees to be planted in schools around the UK to support biodiversity, enhance the UK's natural landscape and to offset the sponsor's carbon emissions.
+All trees are 1 year old 'whips' (between 40-80cm high dependent on species) and very easy for children to handle and plant.
+If your school is interested in planting trees or hedgerows on your grounds and promoting environmental education, then please apply to receive donated trees at no cost to you through our UK Tree Planting Project.

 What do you get?

 We provide the trees and accessories free of charge for your school (whether it is primary, secondary, further or higher education) so all you have to do is plant them!
-The trees come with canes and rabbit guard spirals to protect them whilst they are young and to help them grow straight.
-All our trees are native species and are high quality cell grown 'whips' (saplings), grown in the UK.
-The saplings we provide are supplied in multiples of ten per species and are generally 40-60cm, however size is dependent on the species chosen and availability at the time.
+The trees come with canes and biodegradable guard spirals to protect them whilst they are young and to help them grow straight.
+All our trees are native species and are high quality cell grown 'whips' (1 year old trees that are generally between 40-80cm high and very easy for children to handle), grown in the UK.
+The trees we provide are supplied in multiples of ten per species .

 What species of trees do we plant?